 I am applying for admission to the Massachusetts Bar.
 While in college, I was found with two small empty bags and taken into custody for possession of drug paraphernalia.
 I was released soon thereafter and appeared in court where I was given Pre-Trial Intervention.
 I passed the requisite community service requirements and my record was expunged, sealed, and closed.
 Do I need to disclose this in applying for the bar?

 ANSWER: YES.
 We checked with the BBE.
 The Board of Bar Examiners is — of course — the direct source for the answer to this straightforward question.
 We understand why law students might hesitate to contact them directly, but you can ask them questions anonymously.
-You can also find answers to FAQ on Character and Fitness here.
+Request to remain anonymous when you call (617) 482-4466 or email firstname.lastname@example.org, and find BBE FAQ on Character and Fitness.

 QUESTION FOUR: Past arrests.